 There is some information that was not available to the USACE for evaluation of the structures along the channels to be deepened.
 Some structural evaluations along the channels were based on the worst-case scenarios due to this missing information.
 Some of the determinations may be able to be updated upon further investigation.
-At this time USACE recommends the following 6 actions be taken.
+At this time USACE recommends the following 5 actions be taken.

 - 1.)
 A site-specific survey be conducted to determine the actual tip elevation of the structures listed in Table 2.2-1 Structures susceptible to a possible loss of structural stability to conclusively determine if there is or is not an impact.
 The site-specific survey would allow for updates to the anticipated impact, based upon a final determination of the structures subsoil position.
 This determination is likely to be possible from various forms of non-destructive testing.
 Some of the available options may be to commission an ultra-seismic survey of the structures or a Sonic Echo/Impulse Response evaluation.
-These surveys as well as several other non-destructive testing methods are suitable for determining the depth of embedment of both bulkheads and pilings.
-Optical monitors, inclinometers, crack gauges, or similar technology will be used during the blasting activities to monitor tilting, settlement, and cracking of necessary structures. - 2.)
+These surveys as well as several other non-destructive testing methods are suitable for determining the depth of embedment of both bulkheads and pilings. - 2.)
 It is recommended that a detailed analysis of the Verrazano-Narrows and Bayonne Bridges be conducted as the structures do not have common frequency characteristics.
 In addition, the Bayonne Bridge is not representative of the bridge present during the last deepening as a new road deck, modified support structures, and new approach ways were recently constructed. - 3.)
-One chimney is recommended for demolition as its' structural integrity is suspect.
-The chimney has experienced changed supporting conditions and has since been abandoned.
+Two chimneys are recommended for demolition as their structural integrity is suspect.
+The chimneys have experienced changed supporting conditions or have been documented as having had portions fall during prior work activities.
 Given no new information it is unlikely that the structures can undergo the anticipated work while ensuring the safety of the public. - 4.)
 As additional information becomes available for the geotechnical properties of the region.
 The locations that indicate the assumption of a 1V:1H slope within the rock regions should be confirmed. - 5.)
-It is recommended that the majority of the twenty-two channel utilities should be removed and replaced in locations that will allow for a safe completion of the project.
+It is recommended that the majority of the fifteen channel utilities should be removed and replaced in locations that will allow for a safe completion of the project.
 Utilities indicated as Type A are not within the scope of this project and will not be removed or relocated.
 Those that are Type B are inactive utilities that need to be removed or relocated and those that are Type C are active utilities that need to be removed or relocated. - 6.)
 Non-production blasting is required in the south western segment of the Serpantine formation within the Kill Van Kull and along the eastern portion of the Diabase region of the Kill Van Kull.
 This will cause less than ideal production but is anticipated to be necessary to maintain compliance with the regulatory limits.